linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

 -----
-Efficiency of track reconstruction as a function of the long-lived particle decay length s$_\textrm{LLP}$, for example scenarios with decays of heavy neutral scalar A to lighter heavy scalar H and a pair of muons, for two heavy scalar mass differences of 1\,GeV and 5\,GeV. \label{fig:llp_effi} }
+Efficiency of track reconstruction as a function of the long-lived particle decay length s$_\textrm{LLP}$, for example scenarios with decays of heavy neutral scalar A to lighter heavy scalar H and a pair of muons, for two heavy scalar mass differences of 1\,GeV and 5\,GeV.

 [<img src="figures/trackEffVsL_report.png" width="200" />](figures/trackEffVsL_report.pdf)